rolison/2DBackscatterImaging/README.md

 visualize.system(system)
 ```

-You could also view a 2D plot of the detector and collimator
+You could also view a 2D plot of the detector and collimator.
+Currently it creates this plot at an angle, since I'm unsure how to best
+rotate all the shapes correctly inside matplotlib library.

 ```
 from backscatter2D import matplotting

-figure, axes = matplotting.yz_system(system)
+figure, axes = matplotting.xz_system(system)
 ```

 ## Using an X-ray Spectrum and visualization